Downsizing a great investment

 Back in the 1990s my dad used to say, “What goes up fast, can also come down just as fast.”
 His words of wisdom have stuck with me for years.
-Often a person’s home is their safe haven for investment.
-If you are reticent to sell and readily reinvest in another real estate transaction while prices are high, you may want to consider not only downsizing your house but also your responsibilities that go with it.
+Often a person’s home is a safe haven for investment.
+If you are ready to sell and reinvest while prices are high, you may want to consider not only downsizing your house but also the responsibilities that go with it.

 People are also reading…

-At Ridgecrest, we are pleased to be able to offer all the amenities and various levels of care on one campus that go along with a lifecare community, offering both flexibility of a monthly lease or more permanent plans for those who want to invest in the reassurances of a lifecare plan.
+At Ridgecrest, we are pleased to be able to offer all the amenities and various levels of care that go along with a lifecare community on one campus, offering both flexibility of a monthly lease or more permanent plans for those who want to invest in the reassurances of a lifecare plan.

-By moving to a community offering all levels of living, you are providing a gift to not only yourself, but to those who love and care about you.
+By moving to a community offering all levels of living, you are providing a gift to not only yourself but to those who love and care about you.
 As independent as we like to be, there comes a time when most of us need to lean on a family member or friend to help navigate the next step on our journey.
-For those who proactively elect to move to a senior community, it is much easier for them and for their loved ones when the time comes when they need a little help.
+For those who proactively elect to move to a senior community, it is much easier on us and on our loved ones when the time comes when we need a little help.

 Consider the benefits to you and your loved ones by making that move now.
 Why wait?